 I have gone to great lengths to simulate the wear and tear of actual deterioration processes: the dolls have been oven-baked, burned, singed, stained, sanded, scraped, buried in dirt underground for prolonged periods, run over by a friend’s PT Cruiser, left in the sun, and treated with chemical agents – evidence that they have been used.

 All that remains of Case Doll #13 is a decomposing face, held together by just a few remaining fibers.
-Riddled with fabric fissures, it’s poly contents have all but completely prolapsed from beneath the ooze and emotional half-life of emulsified tears.
+Riddled with fabric fissures, its poly contents have all but completely prolapsed from beneath the ooze of emulsified tears.

 (In)/Animate Objects History